 During the last decade, the biomedical community has started to recognize the limitations of rm-ANOVA in the analysis of longitudinal information.
 The recognition on the limitations of rm-ANOVA is exemplified by the use of linear mixed effects models (LMEMs) by certain groups to analyze longitudinal tumor data [10,21].
 Briefly, LMEMs incorporate fixed effects, which correspond to the levels of experimental factors in the study (e.g., the different drug regimens in a clinical trial), and random effects, which account for random variation within the population (e.g., the individual-level differences not due to treatment such as weight or age).
 When compared to the traditional rm-ANOVA, LMEMs are more flexible as they can accommodate missing observations for multiple subjects and allow different modeling strategies for the variability within each measure in every subject [22].
 On the other hand, LMEMs impose restrictions in the distribution of the errors of the random effects, which need to be normally distributed and independent [12,23].

 One final assumption that is not initially evident for both rm-ANOVA and LMEMs models is that the mean response is expected to change linearly through time[22].
 The linearity assumption in both rm-ANOVA and LMEMs implies that the model is misspecified when the data does not follow a linear trend, which results in unreliable inference.
-In biomedical research, a particular case of this non-linear behavior in longitudinal data arises in measurements of tumor response in preclinical and clinical settings [3,10,21].
+In biomedical research, non-linear trends are the norm rather than the exception; a particular example of this non-linear behavior in longitudinal data arises in measurements of tumor response in preclinical and clinical settings [3,10,21].
 These studies have shown that the collected signal does not follow a linear trend over time, and presents extreme variability at different time points, making the fit LMEMs or rm-ANOVA model inconsistent with the observed variation.
 Therefore, when LMEMs and rm-ANOVA are used to draw inference of such highly-variable data the estimates are inevitably biased, because non-linear data is provided to a model which can only accomodate linear trends.

 Additionally, although it is possible that a post hoc analysis is able to find “significant” p-values( p<0.05) the validity of such metric relies on how adequate the model fits the data.
 In other words, the p-value requires that the model and the data have good agreement and if that is not the case, a “Type 3” error (known as “model misspecification”) occurs[24].
 For example, a model that is only able to explain linear responses but is fitted to data that has a quadratic behavior results in p-values and parameter estimates that are invalid[25].